pinobatch/pently/docs/pentlyas.md

 one of the names defined in a `drum` command is used instead.
 These commands can be used instead of a note:

-* `r` is a rest, which cuts the current note.  `p` (pause) does the same thing.
+* `r` (rest) or `p` (pause) cuts the current note.
 * `w` (wait) does not change the pitch or restart the note.
   This represents a note tied to the previous note.
-* `l` (length) does not play a note or rest but sets the duration (see below) for subsequent notes, rests, and waits in a pattern that lack their own duration.
 * `q` repeats the previous chord, skipping any intervening notes that have no chord.
+* `l` (length) does not play a note or rest but sets the duration for subsequent notes, rests, and waits in a pattern that lack their own duration.
+* `|` performs a bar check.
+If the musical time so far in this pattern is not a multiple of a measure, it emits a warning.
+  A new pattern inherits the musical time from the song where it is defined, or it can be set with the `pickup` command.

 Note durations are fractions of a whole note, whose length depends on the `scale`.
 Recognized note durations include `1`, `2`, `4`,